You deserve to know exactly what you are buying.

 - Educational Institutions

-- Private schools, colleges, universities, training centers.
+- Private schools, colleges, universities, and training centers.

 - Religious Facilities